BubenMaster/Table/README.md

 For Change record use `mouse double click`

-`Download Data` yet not  implemented
+For Download .json formatted data use `Download Data` button